Political Science

 The Grand Challenge is a project designed to cultivate global citizens who can analyze and solve complex challenges of today's world with an ethical, systemic, and practical approach.
 Students work in groups to analyze a problem, propose an integrated solution, and present it publicly after preparing a written paper.

-*Courses are subject to change **One course will be taught in English
+*One course will be taught in English

 Theory and History of Political Parties